-All APIs listed and browsable inside a unified API Catalog.
+All APIs should be listed and browsable inside a unified API Catalog.
 That sounds too good to be true, doesn’t it?
-Unfortunately it takes a little bit of effort to create an API Catalog but the results can be tremendous for Consumers but also Providers resulting and less effort and cost.
+Unfortunately it takes a little bit of effort to create an API Catalog but the results can be tremendous for Consumers but also Providers resulting in less effort and cost.

 Why should i start to create an API Catalog?

 The first and foremost reason is that without a central place for all your APIs you have to start searching where your APIs are.
 Required documentation, API Definition and Implementation kick starters or other important things can be difficult to find.
 Developers might create the same or similar APIs multiple times because it was not known that there is already an implementation existing.

 And that’s just the inside perspective.
 What about somebody from outside your Enterprise looking for a smart way to integrate and connect with your business?
 Who to call, where to search, where to ask a question?
 Usually this leads to people going different places in order to solve their requirements.

 How to create an API Catalog?

 First you have to find and identify APIs in your organization.
 Then the next step is to start working on a compelling reason for people to bring these APIs.
 Ideally you have a way for people to register APIs themselves into the API Catalog.
 It helps not only to allow people to bring their Swagger, RAML or WSDL Definitions but also other information and artifacts that are helpful when consuming or implementing with the API.
 In first place you can help registering APIs into the Catalog.
 While API consumption grows, people will use the system more and more supporting your initiative.

 Tools that come handy to create an API Catalog